MarkusDa2nd/MarkusDa2nd/README.md

 - 👋 Hi, I’m @MarkusDa2nd
 - 👀 I’m interested in Web and Blockchain Development, Digital Marketing
 - 🌱 I’m currently learning Webdev, Blockchain, Coding, Programming
-- 💞️ I’m looking to collaborate on anything that furthers my skills for upcoming IPFS revolution.
+- 💞️ I’m looking to collaborate on anything that furthers my skills for this 4th industrial revolution.
 - 📫 How to reach me: Markusda2nd@gmail.com

 <!---